Best Cheap Health Insurance in Delaware (2026)

 Gold plans pay for about 80% of your medical care.

 Gold plans are best for most people in Delaware because they give you good coverage and a good rate.
-In Delaware, Gold plans only cost about $15 more per month compared to a Silver plan.
+In Delaware, Gold plans cost only about $14 more per month than a Silver plan.
 Some Gold plans are even cheaper than Silver plans.

 Because of this, Gold plans are the most popular plan level in Delaware.